 One of the most common causes of divorce is infidelity.
 In fact, one study showed that in almost half of all marriages, one or both spouses admitted to having at least one affair.
 If adultery is a factor in your divorce, it is important that you understand how it may affect the terms of your divorce—including spousal support.

 In South Carolina, the law considers adultery (defined as sexual contact between a married individual and anyone who is not their spouse) as legal grounds for a fault divorce.
-Thus, South Carolina courts will take into consideration adultery when determining the distribution of assets and support unless it can be proven that the adultery was condoned or consented to by the other party.
+South Carolina courts will consider adultery when determining the distribution of assets.
+It is also a complete bar to alimony unless it can be proven that the adultery was condoned or consented to by the other party.

 Understanding the Different Types of Alimony